bookmebus/cm-market-extra/src/docs/week1-2-database-setup.md

 # 🗄️ Week 1-2: Database Setup and Migration Guide

 ## 🎯 Overview
-This phase focuses on setting up the database schema and migrations for the Hangmeas Super App, extending Spree Commerce with custom tables and fields.
+This phase focuses on setting up the database schema and migrations for the Hangmeas Super App, extending scalable technology with custom tables and fields.

 ---